Skip to main content

 Not this: "What was the impact of the program?"

-Use the Evaluation Designer to test whether your questions, methodology, and budget are aligned before finalizing the TOR.
+See how to design an evaluation to test whether your questions, methodology, and budget are aligned before finalizing the TOR.

 4. Methodology Expectations